top of page

 Category: Herbal

-Dandelion tea is a bitter herbal tea that fits with movies and shows with difficult or heavy subjects like I May Destroy You, Pose, and The Awakening of Lilith.
+Dandelion tea is a bitter herbal tea that fits with movies and shows with difficult or heavy subjects like Fair Play, the Oscar–nominated film, Killers of the Flower Moon, Monkey Man, and Presumed Innocent.

 Genre: Movies and TV shows with heavy subjects